aichholzer/attract/README.md

 [![Always useful](https://img.shields.io/badge/always-useful-ff6400.svg)](https://github.com/aichholzer/attract)

 Requiring libraries with love. ❤<br />
-`attract` basically replaces `require()`, providing a more flexible way of requiring libraries and modules in your project.
+`attract` basically replaces `require()`, providing a more flexible way of requiring libraries and modules in your project.<br />
+(It still uses `require()` under the hood, which provides caching all the things you need)

 ### Install
 ```
-npm install -S attract
+npm i attract
 ```

 ### Features

 * Require `attract` only once, at your application's start, and it will be globally available, everywhere.
+* Say goodbye to those ugly relative paths.

 ### Usage